xbenxspire/movie-info-service/README.md

 # Movie Information Microservice

-A microservice that provides movie information through a REST API, powered by the OMDB API.
+A microservice that provides movie information through JSON file communication.
 Returns accurate, sorted movie data including top-rated movies by actor and genre.

-## Features
+## Communication Pipe

-- Movie Search: Find any movie with full details
-- Actor Search: Get an actor's top 5 highest-rated movies
-- Genre Search: Get top 5 highest-rated movies in any genre
-- All results sorted by IMDb rating
-- Includes plot summaries, cast, and crew information
+This service uses JSON files for communication:
+1. Your program writes requests to: `data/movies_request.json`
+2. Service reads the request and processes it
+3. Service writes response to: `data/movies_response.json`
+4. Your program reads and processes the response

+Benefits:
+- No special libraries needed (just Python's built-in modules)
+- Works with any programming language that can read/write JSON
+- Simple to integrate into any application

 ## Quick Start

-1. Get OMDB API Key:
+1. Get OMDB API Key (only needed for running the service):
    ```bash
    # 1. Visit http://www.omdbapi.com/
    # 2. Click "API Key" tab